quattor/quattor.github.com/_posts/2016-10-04-london-workshop.md

   * Diff done in // for good performances with a large number of profiles
 * `make-diff-complete`: a set of tools to display profile differences between the current sandbox and the version without the mods introduced by the sandbox: walk through the git history to identify the sandbox parent commit, rebuild the profiles for this version, build the sandbox and run `diffprof`.
 Can work with a specific set of profiles (static profiles or sample of live profiles) or all live profiles.
   * Splitting the compilation of a large number of profiles into several // panc instances: showed a significant speedup
-  * JSON turned out to be much faster to parse by the (Python) tools: JSON used internally by the tools whatever is used for the deployment
+  * JSON turned out to be much faster to parse by the (Python) tools: JSON used internally by the tools although XML is still used for the profiles sent to hosts
   * Currently based on a Makefile that does the proper glue between tools and is MS specific...
 Anyway underlying tools are generic.
   * MS plans to use these tools through CI (Jenkins) as part of the `aq publish` workflow